webplatform/docs/Beginners/javascript/index.md

 ---
-title: javascript
-tags:
-  - Basic
-  - Pages
-readiness: 'Not Ready'
+title: Part 7: Applying some whoosh with JavaScript
 notes:
   - "* What kinds of things can we do with JavaScript?\n Creating a dynamic image gallery where you can click on a thumbnail and have the larger image appear\n Loading in different recipe details as new images are clicked on, from a JSON file"
+readiness: 'Not Ready'
 summary: 'At this point our site is functional, but what about things that go whoosh?
 Now we''ll give you a brief introduction to JavaScript, using it to apply some dynamic behaviour to your web page.'
+tags:
+  - Basic
+  - Pages
 uri: Beginners/javascript

 ---
-# Part 7: Applying some whoosh with JavaScript

-## Summary
+## <span>Summary</span>

 At this point our site is functional, but what about things that go whoosh?
 Now we'll give you a brief introduction to JavaScript, using it to apply some dynamic behaviour to your web page.

-## Beginners submenu
+## <span>Beginners submenu</span>

 The **[Beginners](/Beginners)** section covers the various aspects of web development separated in 9 parts, you can navigate through them using this list.